 The industrial product price index in Canada rose 15.4% year-on-year in July, a 12th consecutive advance, following a 17.2% increase in June.
 This was mostly driven by higher prices for energy and petroleum products (+46.9%), primary ferrous metal products (+49.8%), as well as lumber and other wood products (+39.1%) compared with July 2020. source: Statistics Canada

 Producer Prices Change in Canada averaged 3.35 percent from 1957 until 2021, reaching an all time high of 21.46 percent in November of 1974 and a record low of -7.14 percent in July of 2009.
 This page provides the latest reported value for - Canada Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Canada Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices Change in Canada is expected to be 5.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Canada to stand at 5.50 in 12 months time.
-In the long-term, the Canada Producer Prices Change is projected to trend around 4.10 percent in 2020, according to our econometric models.
+Producer Prices Change in Canada is expected to be 10.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada Producer Prices Change is projected to trend around 2.00 percent in 2022, according to our econometric models.